Steel-Shadow/Summer-Python-Course-Final-Project/readme.md

 ## Introduction

-Given a knowledge graph in the field of computer science, a click on a knowledge node in theknowledge graph will display the recommended courses related to that particular knowledge point.
+Given a knowledge graph in the field of computer science, a click on a knowledge node in the knowledge graph will display the recommended courses related to that particular knowledge point.

 Sources of courses include: